Xiaozhai Tiankeng: Dimensions

 The Xiaozhai Tiankeng is 626 m long, 537 m wide, and between 511 and 662 m deep, with vertical walls.
 Its volume is 119,349,000 m³ and the area of its opening is 274,000 m^{2}.
 This material has been dissolved and carried away by the river.
 The sinkhole is a doubly nested structure—the upper bowl is 320 m deep, the lower bowl is 342 m deep, and the two bowls are on average 257 to 268 m across.
 Between both these steps is a sloping ledge, formed due to soil trapped in the limestone.
 In the rainy season, a waterfall can be seen at the mouth of the sinkhole.

 Discovery

 The Xiaozhai Tiankeng has been well known to local people since ancient times.
 Xiaozhai is the name of an abandoned village nearby and means "little village", and "Tiankeng" means Heavenly Pit, a regional name for sinkholes in that part of China.
-A 2,800-step staircase has been constructed in order to facilitate tourism.
+A 2,800-step staircase has been constructed in order to accommodate tourism.